Package eremitalpa

 Args

-has_brlens
+has_brlens : bool

-Does the tree have branch lengths?
+Whether the tree has branch lengths.

-copy
+copy : bool

-Make a fresh copy of the tree.
+If True, a fresh copy of the tree is made.

 def consensus_seq(seqs: Iterable[str], case_sensitive: bool = True, **kwds) ‑> str

-Compute the consensus of sequences.
+Computes the consensus of a set of sequences.

 Args

-seqs
+seqs : Iterable[str]

-case_sensitive
+case_sensitive : bool

 def deepest_leaf(tree, attr='_x')